IUDataStructuresCourse/course-web-page-fall-2023/lectures/Nov-15.md

         }
     }

-The solution generated in under a second for world's hardest Sudoku puzzle is:
+The solution generated in under a second for the world's hardest Sudoku puzzle is:

     812 753 649